Citrus sea bass – Crispy skinned sweet sea bass served with a sauce made from citrus juice and infused with basil

 Various citrus fruits have different levels of acidity and sweetness.
 Lemons and limes will be a bit more tart than the oranges.
 So to give a little balance to the sauce I use a fair bit of orange juice which tends to be sweeter than the other fruits depending on the variety.

-Make sure you give the sauce a quick taste before you serve it, if you think it’s too bitter than whisk in a little icing sugar remembering that the flesh of the fish is naturally sweet.
+Make sure you give the sauce a quick taste before you serve it if you think it’s too bitter then whisk in a little icing sugar remembering that the flesh of the fish is naturally sweet.

-Than just saute the fish slowly skin side down till it cooked 90% of the way through for a super crispy result.
-Next flip it over, remove your pan from the heat, and let the fish sit for about a minute in the residual heat to finish cooking.
+Then just saute the fish slowly skin side down till it cooked 90% of the way through for a super crispy result.
+Next, flip it over, remove your pan from the heat, and let the fish sit for about a minute in the residual heat to finish cooking.

-What food would you miss the most if you only cooked cuisine terroir with local and seasonal ingredients ?
+What food would you miss the most if you only cooked cuisine terroir with local and seasonal ingredients?Print

 - 4 oranges